cscart/docs/user_guide/addons/marketplace_addons.rst

 A Free Add-on
 -------------

-1. Go to the page of the desired add-on on the Marketplace.
+1. Go to the page of the desired add-on on `the Marketplace <http://marketplace.cs-cart.com/>`_.

 2. Choose the version of the add-on from the drop-down list.